 Heat oil in a large pot.

-Add cumin seeds and star anise.
+Add cumin seeds and star anise (if using).
 Saute for about 30 - 45 seconds, and add rice.

 Heat oil in a pot and lightly fry ginger and garlic in it.
 Add chicken pieces and stir fry.